I still know it's you! On Challenges in Anonymizing Source Code: Related Work

 \section{Related Work}

 Our work is the first to explore the problem of anonymizing source code.
-For this investigation, however, we naturally build on previous research from different areas, such as code authorship attribution and data anonymization.
-In the following, we briefly discuss these related research branches.
+However, we naturally build on previous research from different areas, such as code authorship attribution and data anonymization.
+In the following, we briefly discuss these related branches.